platform-user-group/platform-user-group.github.io/README.md

-# Keynote
+# PUG Website

-Keynote is a [Tailwind UI](https://tailwindui.com) site template built using [Tailwind CSS](https://tailwindcss.com) and [Next.js](https://nextjs.org).

 ## Getting started

-To get started with this template, first install the npm dependencies:
+To get started with this template, install the npm dependencies firstly:

 ```bash
 npm install